Inference via robust optimal transportation: theory and methods: Robust Wasserstein distance

 Finally, we prove the separability and completeness of robust Wasserstein space, when $ \mathcal{X} $ is separable and complete.
-To this end, we state \begin{thm} Let $\mathcal{X}$ be a complete separable metric space.
+To this end, we state \begin{theorem} Let $\mathcal{X}$ be a complete separable metric space.
 Then the space $\mathcal{P(X)}$, metrized by the robust Wasserstein distance $W^{(\lambda)}$, is complete and separable.
-Moreover, the set of finitely supported measures with rational coefficients is dense in $ \mathcal{P(X)} $. \end{thm}
+Moreover, the set of finitely supported measures with rational coefficients is dense in $ \mathcal{P(X)} $. \end{theorem}

+{We remark that our dual form in Th. \ref{thm3} unveils a connection between $W^{(\lambda)}$ and the Bounded Lipschitz (BL) metric discussed in \cite[p.41 and p.42]{dudley1969speed}: the two metrics coincide for a suitable selection of $\lambda$.
+With this regard, we emphaisze that, since the BL meterizes the weak-star topology, Th. \ref{thm1} and Th. \ref{thm4} are in line with the results in Section 3 of \cite{dudley1969speed}.}